 HERM 342: General Principles of Planning Historic Places introduces students to some of the basic issues and practices in historic places planning.
-After completing the course, you should be able to:
+After completing the course, students should be able to:

 - Analyze what makes a place historic and explain why its cultural context is important.